Skip to main content

 Workspace timezone

-Admins can set a workspace timezone in the Settings General tab, under the "Workspace" header.
+Admins can set a workspace timezone in the Environment section of Workspace settings.

 This timezone is the default target timezone used by chart cells and pivot cells when displaying timestamp values.